kylel/kylel.github.io/index.md

 >
 ```

 That is super elite bro!
 I admit, it's not too impressive, however you wrote it and it works.
 You didnt use fancy tools to _userinterfacify_ everything for you.
 Feel good about that.
 Part of learning C programming is understanding at a lower level (than most other languages require) what the computer is actually doing.
-Hopefully we will nurture that understanding through this series.
+Hopefully we will nurture that understanding through this guide.